-ARTICLE 4.5 COMPENSATION
+ARTICLE 4.6 COMPENSATION

-1.0 The Salary Grid for Laboratory and Senior Laboratory Instructors can be found in Appendix A of this section.

-2.0 New Hires

-A point system will be used for the initial placement on a Laboratory Instructors Compensation Grid.
+- 1.0 The Salary Grid for Laboratory and Senior Laboratory Instructors, including Part-Time Laboratory Instructors, can be found in Appendix A of this section. - 2.0 New Hires - 2.1 A point system will be used for the initial placement on a Laboratory Instructors Compensation Grid.
 The point system is a cumulative system based on the level of education and experience and is described below: